arangodb/docs/3.8/graphs-custom-pregel.md

 ### Foreign calls in _Custom Accumulator_ context

-The following functions are only available when running inside a custom accumulators.
+The following functions are only available when running inside a custom accumulator.

 - `["parameters"]`
    returns the object passed as parameter to the accumulator definition